 2 Current position 2.1 The most recent publication providing local authorities with guidance on good governance was "Delivering Good Governance in Local Government" (CIPFA / SOLACE 2016), which built on principles previously set out in the "International Framework: Good Governance in the Public Sector" (CIPFA/IFAC 2014) publication.
 2.2 The importance of local authority governance and culture has been highlighted due to a series of high-profile failings and government interventions.
-A series of recent reports and publications draw attention to the current governance challenges facing all local authorities: 2019 2019 2020 Local authority governance (National Audit Office) Local Government Governance and Accountability (Committee of Public Accounts) Addressing cultural and governance failings in local authorities: lessons from recent interventions (MHCLG) 2022 Understanding the challenge to local authority governance (CIPFA)

-- 2.3 The UK Government recognizes the responsibility local government has and the impact of intervention if governance failures occur, and is seeking to foster governance, accountability, and transparency, which will also highlight excellence and success.
+A series of recent reports and publications draw attention to the current governance challenges facing all local authorities: Local authority governance (National Audit Office) Local Government Governance and Accountability (Committee of Public Accounts) 2020 Addressing cultural and governance failings in local authorities: lessons from recent interventions (MHCLG) 2022 Understanding the challenge to local authority governance (CIPFA) 2.3 The UK Government recognizes the responsibility local government has and the impact of intervention if governance failures occur, and is seeking to foster governance, accountability, and transparency, which will also highlight excellence and success.
 The emphasis on good governance to underpin new open reporting of local government performance is showcased through the creation of the Office for Local Government in July 2023.
-2.4 The Code of Corporate Governance sets out how East Suffolk Council applies good - The Code of Corporate Governance sets out how East Suffolk Council applies good governance principles and was last formally refreshed by the Audit and Governance Committee in September 2022 and adopted by Full Council in March 2023.
+2.4 The Code of Corporate Governance sets out how East Suffolk Council applies good governance principles and was last formally refreshed in March 2023.